Kanchana Silpa-archa: Education

 Kanchana completed her lower secondary education at Rajini School and at Triam Udom Suksa School for her higher secondary education.
-She graduated in 1981 with a with first-class honor in a bachelor's degree in statistics from the Faculty of Commerce and Accountancy from Chulalongkorn University and went on to graduate in 1983 from a master's degree in business administration from University of Wisconsin–Madison.
+She graduated in 1981 with a first-class honor in a bachelor's degree in statistics from the Faculty of Commerce and Accountancy from Chulalongkorn University and went on to graduate in 1983 with a master's degree in business administration from the University of Wisconsin–Madison.

 Political career

 From 1995 to 2008, Kanchana was a member of the Thai House of Representatives representing Suphan Buri Province.
 During Prime Minister Chuan Leekpai's second administration, she was appointed as Deputy Minister of the Ministry of Education.

 She also became a member of the National Legislative Assembly in 2006 after the coup d'etat.

-Upon the dissolution of Thai Nation Party on 2 December 2008 by the Constitutional Court of Thailand due to electoral fraud charges, she was one of the party executives who were banned to participate from Thai politics for five years.
-After the ban lapsed, she rejoined politics by filing her candidacy as the second party-list representative under Chartthaipattana Party.
+Upon the dissolution of the Thai Nation Party on 2 December 2008 by the Constitutional Court of Thailand due to electoral fraud charges, she was one of the party executives who were banned from participating from Thai politics for five years.
+After the ban lapsed, she rejoined politics by filing her candidacy as the second party-list representative under the Chartthaipattana Party.

-On 26 October 2018, Chartthaipattana Party convened to elect its new leader.
+On 26 October 2018, the Chartthaipattana Party convened to elect its new leader.
 Kanchana was nominated for the position alongside fellow party member Theera Wongsamut.
 However, Theera declined the nomination which paved the way for Kanchana to become the party's new leader.
 Prior to the convention, her brother Varawut Silpa-archa was speculated to lead the party.